stevebarakat/model-d/docs/authentic-minimoog-filter-improvements.md

 **Before**: 2x oversampling
 **After**: 4x oversampling

-Increased oversampling from 2x to 4x for better audio quality and reduced aliasing, especially important for the extended frequency range.
+Increased oversampling from 2x to 4x for better audio quality and reduced aliasing, especially important for the full frequency range.

 ### 5. Authentic Resonance Curve